Do Harvard reference lists have formatting rules?

 – Use activities worksheets to check progress and understanding and improve English proficiency

-In this second lesson on writing Harvard reference lists, we turn our attention next to the smaller details of referencing accuracy, answering questions about the rules of formatting, display and order that so commonly cause issues or confusion for students.
-After completing this lesson and its related worksheets, you may wish to also check our short course on referencing sources in Harvard.
+In this second chapter on writing Harvard reference lists, we turn our attention next to the smaller details of referencing accuracy, answering questions about the rules of formatting, display and order that so commonly cause issues or confusion for students.
+After completing this chapter and its related worksheets, you may wish to also check our short reader on referencing sources in Harvard.
 Then you will have the complete knowledge of how to both reference a wide array of printed and digital source types in the Harvard style and arrange those references into reference lists.